syncfusion-content/maui-docs/MAUI/ListView/viewappearance.md

 ## Visual State Manager

-Use the visual state manager to change the .NET MAUI SfListView mouse hover background on the listView item based on the visual states set from code.
+Use the visual state manager to change the .NET MAUI SfListView mouse hover background on the listView item based on the visual states set from the code.
 The applicable visual states are Normal and PointerOver.

 {% tabs %}
 {% highlight c# tabtitle="MainPage.xaml" %}